marcusmichaely/rp2040-project-template-nix/README.md

+# picoboy_rs
+This this repository is a fork of the p2040-project-template (https://github.com/eyduh/rp2040-project-template-nix) and modified for the usage with [https://picoboy.de](https://picoboy.de)

+# The original README.md is shown below
 **This is a fork of the rp2040-project-template (https://github.com/rp-rs/rp2040-project-template) that adds a Nix flake for easier usage with the Nix package manager.
 It might be outdated**

 # Project template for rp2040-hal with Nix support